-It’s hard to believe, but it’s been nine months since I hit the road and three months since my last quarterly report and six months since the first quarterly report.
+It’s hard to believe, but it’s been nine months since I hit the road and three months since my last quarterly report to shareholders and six months since the first quarterly report.
 But it has and it’s been a great three months in South America.

 My experiences in Colombia, Ecuador, and Peru have, for the most part, been wonderful.
 I knew I’d enjoy myself in Peru, but it’s given me more joy, smiles, and great experiences than I could have imagined.